phuoc101/GP_RL/knowledge_base/GP_RL/original_code_base_analysis.md

 # Find optimal model hyperparameters
 self.model.train()
 self.likelihood.train()
-# Use the adam optimizer
+# Use the Adam optimizer
 optimizer = torch.optim.Adam(
 	[
 	# Includes all submodel and all likelihood parameters